gesaretto/writing_london/paper/voyage_draft.md

 > Had power to act, what they to faine had not.
 > (1-6)

-> Although reminiscent of an _occupatio_ - a denial to indulge in the narration of events that the same denial is in fact contradictorily relating - these first six lines do not reveal anything about the characters and places which they mention.
+1. Although reminiscent of an _occupatio_ - a denial to indulge in the narration of events that the same denial is in fact contradictorily relating - these first six lines do not reveal anything about the characters and places which they mention.
 Encompassed by a double negation, "NO" and "not", these referents are simply _named_, for the sole purpose of being discarded.
 This first rhetorical gesture is an act of exclusion and the setting of a boundary: before the actual incipit of the poem, "_The Voyage It Selfe_", the poet needs to push a number of elements outside of it.

-> A typographical mark, the same _italic_ font elsewhere personally curated by Ben Jonson [@Riddell2000, 156], signals the entity of the referents marked for expulsion.
+2. A typographical mark, the same _italic_ font elsewhere personally curated by Ben Jonson [@Riddell2000, 156], signals the entity of the referents marked for expulsion.
 They are the proper names of classical heroes (_Hercules_, _Theseus_, _Orpheus_, _Ulysses_), to which is added a single, unspecified _Latine Muse_, and three places: a nameless _hell_, rhyming with the deceiving "tell" performed by antiquity, and two toponyms - _Greece_ and _Troyes_.
 The name of the country and the name of the city - suggestive of the _New Troy_ that is London - open and close the sequence, narrowing down the reader's attention from a cultural to an urban synecdoche, signifying, like every name on the list, the entirety of those "bolder fables" with which classical literature "our faiths abuse."

-> The initial rejection is indeed followed by a fitting replacement for the discarded matter.
-In the following lines the poet asserts the superiority of his composition, both in quality and in quantity.

-> Their wherry had no saile, too; ours had none:
-> And in it, two more horride knaves, then _Charon_.
-> Arses were heard to croake, in stead of frogs;
-> And for one _Cerberus_, the whole coast was dogs.
-> _Furies_ there wanted not: each scold was ten.
-> (11-14)

 > The character behind this designation, Hercules, is a hybrid born of a human, Alcmene, and a god, Zeus.
 His origin is mixed, like the waters of the Fleet: this duality, underscored by the reference to Alcaeus, the human grandfather remembered in the patronymic, is then emphasized by the ambivalent way in which the poet refers to the frail humanity of his "backe, and bones [_,_] sore" from his "former labors" (55), while attributing to him an undisputable divinity.